 * Site of Nicollet Park.
 Home of the Millers from 1912 to 1955, it was one of the most historic minor-league parks, home to Ted Williams and Willie Mays before they reached the majors.
 With the Met nearing completion, its last game was Game 7 of the 1955 Junior World Series, in which the Millers beat the International League Champion Rochester Red Wings.
-A few early NFL games were played there in the 1920s.
+A few early NFL games were played there in the 1920s, including home games by a team a team known as the Minneapolis Marines and the Minneapolis Red Jackets.
 A bank is now on the site.
 Nicollet and Blaisdell Avenues, 30th and 31st Streets.
 Number 465 bus.

 * Site of Lexington Park.
 Home of the Saints from 1897 to 1956, it wasn't nearly as well regarded, although it did close with a Saints win over the arch-rival Millers.
 The site is now occupied by retail outlets.
 Lexington Parkway, University Avenue, Fuller & Dunlap Streets.